 The Maryland law states that children must ride in a child restraint system until they are at least eight years old, unless they are over four feet nine inches tall.
-Most children are between 8 to 12 years old before they can safely ride in just a seat belt alone, unless they are 4 feet 9 inches tall.
+Most children are between 8 to 12 years old before they can safely ride in just a seat belt alone.
 When considering if a child can ride with a seat belt, ask these questions:

 - Does the child sit all the way back against the auto seat?

 - Do the child's knees bend comfortably at the edge of the auto seat?